 When a person looks up to God in heaven it is an action of intimacy and warmth.
 When we really know the Lord we look to heaven when we pray, confident that we're accepted and loved.

 Eye contact is so vital in a really close relationship.
-As a preacher I try to look at various people in the congregation as I speak.
 Making eye contact indicates that we are communicating with each other.
-I may be speaking but I am also watching to see if you are understanding.
+I may be speaking, but I am also watching to see if you are understanding.

 Then, as our relationship with the Lord grows, we may find ourselves looking up to heaven and our heavenly Father just as our children looked up into our eyes when they were small.
 Wherever you are in your journey be certain that you find grace to finally look up in prayer.